SunXQlab/DryNetMC/README.md

 This piece of code detects various types of 2-node and 3-node feedback motifs in the sensitive network and resistant network.

-7.	scSimulation.R and scSimulation_random network.R

-This piece of code performs a single cell-based stochastic simulation based on the differential network topology or random networks for analyzing the cell trajectories.
-The following R packages are required to be installed: "pracma" and “destiny”.

-8. PatternSimilarity.R
+7. PatternSimilarity.R

 This piece of code performs calculation and comparison of the distance between the tested cell line and the sensitive or resistant cell line.
 The following R packages are required to be installed: “dtw” and "vioplot".
 ‘PatternSimilarity.m’ can be alternatively used.

-9. D2NB_Survival.R
+8. D2NB_Survival.R

 This piece of code performs D2NB identification, differential expression analysis of the identified genes and K-M analysis.
 The following R packages are required to be installed: "AnnotationDbi", "bit", “org.Hs.eg.db", "lattice", "survival", "reshape2", "data.table", "zoo", "survminer", "survival", "glmnet" and "pROC".

-10. Validation_Network.R
+9. Validation_Network.R

 This piece of code performs validation of the dynamic network reconstruction method based on a synthetic dataset in comparison to the correlation network method.
 The following R packages are required to be installed: “pracma”, “glmnet” and “ROCR”.